Cajun Fries

 Overhead image of all the ingredients used to make cajun fries.

-• For the cajun spice mix: Smoked paprika, garlic powder, onion powder, salt, dried oregano, ground black pepper, and cayenne.
+• For the Cajun spice mix: To make the homemade Cajun seasoning, you’ll need some smoked paprika, garlic powder, onion powder, salt, dried oregano, ground black pepper, and cayenne.
 I suggest using 1-1/2 teaspoons of cayenne pepper.
 I like a little heat here, but if your taste buds are slightly less interested in spice, reduce the amount of cayenne to your liking or down to 1/4 teaspoon.

 • Russet potatoes: Nailing homemade french fries is all about picking the perfect potato, like Russet or Idaho.
 These are the spuds that turn fluffy and light once they’re cooked, giving you that unbeatable French fry crunch.